zognin/tp/docs/UserGuide.md

 * Ingredients are identified by name and unit.
 This means that `in/Apple iq/2 iu/whole` is considered a duplicate of `in/Apple iq/30 iu/whole`.

+* INGREDIENT_NAME and INGREDIENT_UNIT attributes are matched exactly, including their casing.
+  This means that `in/Apple iq/2 iu/whole` is not the same ingredient as `in/apple iq/2 iu/Whole`
+  and both ingredients may exist together in the inventory.

 * INGREDIENT_QUANTITY must be positive, and the largest possible input is 40000.

-* INGREDIENT_NAME and INGREDIENT_UNIT must be exact matches.

 * Please refer to the examples below.